 By inspecting the site, looking at government agencies’ records, and reviewing historical property records, you can organize information within an environmental site assessment report.
 The report will conclude whether petroleum products or other hazardous substances are being released now or were released in the past.

 Even today, the site could still be negatively impacted by historical use.
 If the records show that the plot of land was previously used by a gas station or dry cleaner, for example, you could be vulnerable to ongoing environmental problems.

 When Do You Need An ESA?

-ESAs are is needed in various situations.
+ESAs are needed in various situations.
 A public agency may require one to grant a discretionary land use permit.
 A lender may conduct one to determine if they will offer a loan.
-You may need one after redistribution of ownership or a partnership buyout.
+You may need one after the redistribution of ownership or a partnership buyout.

 However, this assessment is particularly critical when you are purchasing or lending a commercial property.
 It does not matter if the land has numerous buildings on it or is a vacant lot.
 Completing this assessment is pivotal for environmental due diligence.
 After you have bought the land, you certainly do not want to be caught off-guard by nasty surprises.
-Keep in mind that contamination can still influence the area decades later if the site was ever used in a high-risk way.
+Keep in mind that contamination can still influence the area decades later if the site is ever used in a high-risk way.

 If contamination is found at your site a year after purchase and you do not have the historical information of a completed site assessment, you could be held responsible.
 Plus, the discovery of contamination can massively hurt the asset’s value.
 Anyone who is using the property as collateral or who is lending on the property could be harmed.